madjin/home-space/README.md

 # Home Space

-An open source virtual home alternative to SteamVR / Oculus Home that can be self-hosted and made accessible across various platforms.
+An open source alternative to SteamVR / Oculus Home that you can own!

 ![](https://i.imgur.com/K0vf2rD.jpg)